Vkerubo/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  - Check the error on the server logs
+  - Server log Development file indicates which action is generating the error

 - Update the number of likes for a toy